Skip to main content

 Define least-privilege roles

-CREATE ROLE role_registrar;
+CREATE ROLE role_support;

-CREATE ROLE role_instructor;
+CREATE ROLE role_seller_ops;

 CREATE ROLE role_analytics;

-GRANT SELECT ON student, course, department, instructor TO role_registrar;
+GRANT SELECT ON ecommerce_store.order_item TO role_seller_ops;

-GRANT SELECT ON course, student, department TO role_instructor;
+GRANT SELECT ON ecommerce_store.orders TO role_seller_ops;

 -- Analysts receive read-only access

-GRANT SELECT ON student, course, department, instructor, enrollment TO role_analytics;
+GRANT SELECT ON ecommerce_store.category TO role_analytics;

--- Attach users to roles
+-- Attach users to roles and set defaults

-GRANT role_registrar TO registrar_app;
+GRANT role_support TO 'support_app'@'%';

-GRANT role_instructor TO instructor_app;
+GRANT role_seller_ops TO 'seller_app'@'%';

-GRANT role_analytics TO reporting_app;
+GRANT role_analytics TO 'analytics_app'@'%';

 Schema and Object Ownership